-1. Extend the bipod legs on the lower receiver by pulling the legs down (1) to the front, where they will lock into place.
-Place the lower receiver on a level surface.
+1. Extend the bipod legs on the lower receiver and place the lower receiver on a level surface.

 The bolt carrier group is held in place under tension in the lower receiver by the midlock pin, which extends through a vent hole in the lower receiver and into the bolt carrier (FIGURE 7).
 (Both the midlock pin and the rear lock pin, located in a retaining hole in the end of the lower receiver, have finger rings to aid in removal.)